ISPOR Strategic Plan Update 2024

 "The healthcare ecosystem is under immense pressures around the globe.
 While many stakeholders struggle with similar issues, they meet those issues with differing priorities depending on where in the world one lives and which perspective is used to view the major shifts that are occurring."

 ISPOR believes that by including a wide variety of stakeholder viewpoints, the Society can advance the science and increase the understanding and application of HEOR methods to improve healthcare decisions.
-As a global resource of unbiased information and as a catalyst for innovation in the HEOR field, the Society’s membership comprises 20,000 individual and chapter members from 110+ countries worldwide, including researchers and academicians, assessors and regulators, payers and policy makers, the life sciences industry. healthcare providers, and patient engagement organizations.
+As a global resource of unbiased information and as a catalyst for innovation in the HEOR field, the Society’s membership comprises 14,000 individual and chapter members from more than 100 countries worldwide, including researchers and academicians, assessors and regulators, payers and policy makers, the life sciences industry. healthcare providers, and patient engagement organizations.

 ISPOR's Organizational Values